olcf/olcf-user-docs/software/profiling/TAU.rst

       bytes, and the bandwidth.

-We will present paraprof tool for the MPI version of the MiniWeather.
+We will present the ``paraprof`` tool for the MPI version of the MiniWeather.

 Instrumenting the MPI version of MiniWeather
 --------------------------------------------